spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers-with-artifactsrewrite/artifactory/index.md

 linkTitle: "JFrog Artifactory"
 weight:
 description: >
-  Add a [JFrog Artifactory](https://jfrog.com/artifactory/) trigger to your pipeline
+  Add a [JFrog Artifactory](https://jfrog.com/artifactory/) trigger to your pipeline.
 ---

 This guide explains how to add a [JFrog